mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

 * `backup_enabled` - (Optional) Legacy Backup - Set to true to enable Atlas legacy backups for the cluster.
 **Important** - MongoDB deprecated the Legacy Backup feature.
 Clusters that use Legacy Backup can continue to use it.
 MongoDB recommends using [Cloud Backups](https://docs.atlas.mongodb.com/backup/cloud-backup/overview/).
-    * Any net new Atlas clusters of any type do not support this parameter.
-These clusters must use Cloud Backup, `provider_backup_enabled`, to enable Cloud Backup.
+    * New Atlas clusters of any type do not support this parameter.
+These clusters must use Cloud Backup, `cloud_backup`, to enable Cloud Backup.
 If you create a new Atlas cluster and set `backup_enabled` to true, the Provider will respond with an error.
 This change doesn’t affect existing clusters that use legacy backups.
     * Setting this value to false to disable legacy backups for the cluster will let Atlas delete any stored snapshots.
 In order to preserve the legacy backups snapshots, disable the legacy backups and enable the cloud backups in the single **terraform apply** action.
     ```
     backup_enabled = "false"
-    provider_backup_enabled = "true"
+    cloud_backup = "true"
     ```
     * The default value is false.
 M10 and above only.